antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 We're continuing to improve the capabilities and experience of using .NET in containers.
 In this release, we're focused on security and targeting multiple architectures.

-See [Secure your .NET cloud apps with rootless Linux Containers](https://devblogs.microsoft.com/dotnet/securing-containers-with-rootless/) and [SDK Containers – Support for Authentication and Cross-architecture Builds](https://devblogs.microsoft.com/dotnet/updates-to-container-support-in-the-dotnet-sdk/) for recent updates.
+For recent updates, see [Secure your .NET cloud apps with rootless Linux Containers](https://devblogs.microsoft.com/dotnet/securing-containers-with-rootless/) and [SDK Containers – Support for Authentication and Cross-architecture Builds](https://devblogs.microsoft.com/dotnet/updates-to-container-support-in-the-dotnet-sdk/).

-See [Breaking change: Multi-platform .NET 8 tags no longer support Windows containers](https://github.com/dotnet/dotnet-docker/discussions/4549) to learn about a recent tagging-related change.
+To learn about a recent tagging-related change, see [Breaking change: Multi-platform .NET 8 tags no longer support Windows containers](https://github.com/dotnet/dotnet-docker/discussions/4549).

 ### Building multi-platform container images

 It is now common to use both Arm64 and x64 machines on a regular basis. x64 machines have been around for decades, however, Arm64 dev machines (like Apple Macs) and [Arm64 cloud nodes](https://learn.microsoft.com/azure/aks/use-multiple-node-pools#add-an-arm64-node-pool) are relatively new.
 Docker supports using and building [multi-platform images](https://docs.docker.com/build/building/multi-platform/) that work across multiple environments.
 We've developed a new pattern that enables you to mix and match architectures with the .NET images you build.

-Imagine you are on an Apple Mac and want to target an x64 cloud service in Azure.
+Imagine you're on an Apple Mac and want to target an x64 cloud service in Azure.
 You can build the image by using the `--platform` switch as follows.

 ```bash
 docker build --pull -t app --platform linux/amd64 .